 and vitamin D levels.
 We don’t aim to assess the incidence of pelvic floor prolapse in Jordan in this study.

 Materials and Methods.
 This was a cross-sectional study of non-pregnant females with pelvic organ prolapse presented to gynecology outpatient clinics for a 1-year duration.
 Full clinical history and gynecological evaluation were recorded and correlated to plasma vitamin D levels.
-An Independent Ttest was used to analyze the possible relationship between vitamin levels and POP.
-This study was approved by the Ethical Review Committee, High Education Deanship of the Jordan University for Science and Technology.
-This study adhered to the principles of the Declaration of Helsinki.
+An independent t-test was used to analyse the possible relationship between vitamin levels and POP.

 Results.
 One hundred forty women were recruited, with an average age of 42.1 ± 13.3 and a mean parity of 5.73 ± 1.88.
 The mean vitamin D levels were 12.8 ± 11.4, lower than the international standards.
 The serum levels of vitamin D were markedly lower in the prolapse group than in the non-prolapse group (p = 0.046).
 Moreover, lower vitamin D levels correlate with multisite manifestation (p = 0.022), rectocele (p = 0.007), and advanced stage (p = 0.053).

 Conclusions.
 The study concluded that patients with pelvic organ prolapse showed lower vitamin D levels than those without prolapse.
 Moreover, it seems that vitamin D deficiency can be independently correlated to multisite prolapse and advanced grades.